92levig/googlecl/test_suite/README.txt

 The tests are semi-automatical, all commands which delete something requires pressing 'y' key to accept deleting data.

+All tests require providing your username as the first script parameter.

 Docs Tests

 Doc tests are stored in three files: